-Our facility will be maintained in a way that promotes a safe and enriching environment for students, staff, and community.
 Our administration will attract a balanced number of students each year to support the ongoing operation of the school.

 Parent volunteers participate actively and support students by assisting in school activities and helping teachers with classroom instruction.
 A Parent/Community Club contributes generously to extracurricular activities.